 We maintain a register of instances of conflicts or potential conflicts as they arise.
-In those limited circumstances where a conflict over our approach to voting recommendations (aside from that directed by client-specific policies) arises which is not able to be resolved, an EOS director in the manner set out above will escalated it to an escalation group which reports to an independent sub-committee of the board of Federated Hermes Limited.
-The escalation group comprises the Heads of Investment, Responsibility, Client Relations (observer role), the Chief Regulatory Officer and Head of Government Affairs and a Director from the Legal team.
-The group is guided in reaching its decisions by our mission to deliver responsible wealth creation, in line with the EOS Engagement Plan and related voting guidelines and other appropriate industry-endorsed guidance.
-If there is no majority view of the group, then the CEO of Federated Hermes Limited will make a final decision.
-All such instances would be documented and reported to the risk, compliance & financial crime executive - an independent sub-committee of the board of Federated Hermes Limited.
+In those limited circumstances where a conflict over our approach to voting recommendations (aside from that directed by client-specific policies) arises which is not able to be resolved, the matter will be escalated to an 'escalation group'.
+The escalation group comprises senior representatives from the Investment, Responsibility and Client Relations teams, the Chief Regulatory Officer and Head of Government Affairs and a Director from the Legal team.
+The group is guided in reaching its decisions by our mission to deliver enduring wealth creation by investing responsibly, our published Engagement Plan and, voting policies and other appropriate industry endorsed guidance.
+If there is no majority view from the group then the CEO will make a final decision.
+All such instances would be documented and reported to the Risk, Compliance and Financial Crime Committee- an independent sub-committee of the board of Federated Hermes Limited.
 It is expected that votes cast by the investment teams of Federated Hermes Limited would be consistent with the voting recommendations we provide to EOS' voting service clients other than in limited circumstances.

-We review the Stewardship Conflicts of Interest Policy annually to ensure it adequately reflects the types of conflicts that may arise so that we can ensure that they are appropriately managed and as far as is possible, mitigated.
+We review the Stewardship Conflicts of Interest Policy10 annually to ensure it adequately reflects the types of conflicts that may arise so that we can ensure that they are appropriately managed and as far as is possible, mitigated.
 The Policy is publicly available on our website.